 The Julis-Rabinowitz Center for Public Policy and Finance supports many teaching and research activities at the intersection of financial markets and public policy.

 For WWS Graduate Students

 - The Center begins its academic year with its graduate-level short course “Financial Markets for Public Policy Professionals,” which provides a framework for understanding financial markets and institutions through the perspectives of key industry, academic, and government leaders.

 For PhD Students from Across the U.S. and Europe

-- Also at the beginning of each year, JRCPPF co-sponsors, with the Bendheim Center for Finance, the Princeton Initiative, a three-day intensive academic camp that brings together the best students, from across the country and Europe, who wish to write a PhD thesis on macroeconomic and finance to learn about the latest research on macroeconomic models with financial frictions.
+- Also at the beginning of each year, JRCPPF co-sponsors, with the Bendheim Center for Finance, the Princeton Initiative, a three-day intensive academic camp that brings together the best students, from across the country and Europe, who wish to write a PhD thesis on macroeconomics and finance to learn about the latest research on macroeconomic models with financial frictions.